Marchwiel & Wrexham Cricket Club

 |North Wales Cricket League||Chester & District Midweek League|

-The club are holding a Poker Night on Friday, 5th September 5th @ MWCC's Pavilion, 6:30pm for 7pm start.
+After the success and fun of last year, the club are holding a Poker Night on Sunday, 30th August, 7pm start.
 Entry is £20, half to the winner, half to the club.
-There will be a wide range of abilities on display with plenty of beginners and as has been proved so far, first timers can win!
+There are always a wide range of abilities on display, from the first timers, to the seasoned veterans', along with the odd shark and cowboy to boot.

 The ECB continues to work with Sport England on the pioneering club accreditation scheme 'Clubmark' to develop a vibrant and healthy club cricket infrastructure.